progmaticltd/homebox/docs/transmission-configuration.md

 | Record       | Type   | Purpose                             | Example                    |
 | -----------  | ------ | ---------                           | ---------                  |
 | transmission | A      | Handle repository access over https | transmission.homebox.space |

+## Access from Android

+Install the Transmission remote client for Android on [Google Play](https://play.google.com/store/apps/details?id=com.neogb.rtac).

+## Monitor and start downloads from a web browser

+You can access the web interface from any web browser, using https://transmission.example.com.
+If you are not coming from a trusted IP address, you will have to enter a user name and a password. the authentication is done using the LDAP credentials.

+## Downloading files from your web browser

+You can access the files downloaded from any web browser, using https://transmission.example.com/downloads/.
+If you are not coming from a trusted IP address, you will have to enter a user name and a password. the authentication is done using the LDAP credentials.
+A nice and responsive web interface has been added to search files.